 All applicants will need to purchase a festival ticket on our ticket page.
 If you think you are eligible for a free Personal Assistant ticket to accompany you, do not buy a ticket for them.
 You can apply for this on the Access Application Form.

 Please click here to complete the Access Application Form and request use of the accessible facilities and free Personal Assistant ticket.
-We will respond within 14 days to the email address you provide.
+We will respond within 14 days from when we receive your supporting documentation.
 Your application isn’t approved until you receive an email from The Long Road.

-Please note the closing date for applications is 6.00pm Friday 16th August 2019.
+Please note the closing date for applications is 5pm Thursday 21st August 2020.
 This allows us enough time to process all applications and send out final information and accreditation before the event.
-We will do our best to accommodate any late applications, but this cannot be guaranteed.
+We will do our best to accommodate any late applications.